 Priority seating is available for riders who have difficulty standing while the bus is moving.

 All AT buses are equipped with lifts, kneelers, or ramps to assist riders who use wheelchairs or who have difficulty getting up and down the bus steps.
 Spaces with securement straps are available for riders who use wheel-chairs to provide a safe and secure ride.

-Click HERE for a link to our Title VI statement and information on filing a complaint.
+Click HERE for a link to our Title VI statement.

 AT buses are quipped with easy-to-use bicycle racks.
 Each bus can accommodate two bicycles.
 Riders are responsible for loading and unloading their own bicycles.
 If the rack is full, you will need to wait for the next bus.
 For safety reasons, bikes may not be brought inside buses.